Recrudescence

-Recrudescence is the revival of material or behavior that had previously been stabilized, settled, or diminished.
+Recrudescence is the recurrence of an undesirable condition.
 In medicine, it is usually defined as the recurrence of symptoms after a period of remission or quiescence, in which sense it can sometimes be synonymous with relapse.
 In a narrower sense, it can also be such a recurrence with higher severity than before the remission.
 "Relapse" conventionally has a specific (albeit somewhat illogical) meaning when used in relation to malaria (see below).

 Malaria

 In malaria, recurrence can take place due to recrudescence; or relapse; or re-infection (via mosquito transmission).
 Relapse means that a recurrence has been precipitated by a dormant stage in the liver called a "hypnozoite".
 Thus, relapse is applied only for those plasmodial species that have hypnozoites in the life cycle, such as Plasmodium vivax and P. ovale.
 On the other hand, recrudescence means that circulating, multiplying parasites are detected after having persisted in the bloodstream (or elsewhere) at undetectable levels for a period of time, as merozoites (as opposed to hypnozoites).
 This term is applied for Plasmodium species that are not associated with hypnozoite-mediated recurrences, such as P. falciparum, P. malariae, and P. knowlesi.
 Recrudescence is also used for malarial recurrence caused by drug-resistant strains of P. vivax and P. ovale where parasites remained in the bloodstream despite treatment.